Jmqcooper1/inf-ae/Readme.md

 # Infinite Recommendation Networks (∞-AE)

-***This repository is a fork of the orginal Github repository and has modified parts of the code.
-For more information about the modifications you can find at REPRO.md***
+***This repository is a fork of the orginal Github repository and has modified/extended parts of the code***

-This repository contains the implementation of ∞-AE from the paper "Infinite Recommendation Networks: A Data-Centric Approach" [[arXiv]](https://arxiv.org/abs/2206.02626) where we leverage the NTK of an infinitely-wide autoencoder for implicit-feedback recommendation.
+This repository is based on the implementation of ∞-AE from the paper "Infinite Recommendation Networks: A Data-Centric Approach" [[arXiv]](https://arxiv.org/abs/2206.02626) which leverages the NTK of an infinitely-wide autoencoder for implicit-feedback recommendation.
 Notably, ∞-AE:

 - Is easy to implement (<50 lines of relevant code)
 - Has a closed-form solution